GIT stable cubic threefolds and certain fourfolds of $K3^{[2]}$-type: Irreducible Holomorphic Symplectic Manifols

-\begin{dfn} An irreducible holomorphic symplectic (from now on IHS) manifold $X$ is a compact complex Kähler manifold which is simply connected and such that there exists an everywhere non-degenerate holomorphic 2-form $\omega_X$ such that $H^0(X, \Omega_X^2)=\mathbb{C}\omega_X$. \end{dfn} The theory of IHS manifolds has been deeply studied over the last forty years and the deformation types known at the state of art are those of the Hilbert scheme over $n$ points on a $K3$ surface and of the generalized Kummer manifolds, both due to Beauville \cite{Beauville1983} except for the case of the Hilbert square over a $K3$ surface which is due to Fujiki \cite{Fujiki}, plus other two examples constructed by O'Grady in dimension 6 \cite{OGrady6} and 10 \cite{OGrady10}. \begin{ex} We write here explicitly a construction of the Hilbert square of a $K3$ surface $\Sigma$.
-Consider on $\Sigma\times\Sigma$ the action $\gamma$ of $\mathbb{Z}/2\mathbb{Z}$ which switches the two factors.
-Then the quotient $\Sigma^{(2)}:=(\Sigma\times\Sigma)/\langle\gamma\rangle$ is singular on the diagonal.
-The blow-up of $\Sigma^{(2)}$ along the diagonal is the Hilbert square $\Sigma^{[2]}$ of $\Sigma$ and the blow-up morphism is called the \emph{Hilbert--Chow} morphism. \end{ex} The second cohomology group $H^2(X,\mathbb{Z})$ of an IHS manifold $X$ is torsion-free and it is equipped with a nondegenerate symmetric bilinear form (known as Beauville--Bogomolov--Fujiki form), which gives it the structure of an integral lattice (see \cite{Fujiki19870}).
-This lattice is a deformation invariant and in literature there can be found an explicit description for each example, therefore we will say that an IHS manifold $X$ is of type $L$ if $H^2(X,\mathbb{Z})\simeq L$ implying that the deformation type is fixed. \begin{rmk} There exists no general proof of the fact that if $H^2(X,\mathbb{Z})\simeq H^2(Y,\mathbb{Z})\simeq L$, for $X$, $Y$ IHS manifolds and $L$ a lattice, then $X\sim_{\text{def}}Y$.
-Nevertheless, this fact is true for the known deformation families. \end{rmk} Denote with $\mathcal{M}_L$ the space of pairs $\left(X, \eta\right)$ where $X$ is an IHS manifold of type $L$ and $\eta: H^2(X, \mathbb{Z})\to L$ an isometry of lattices, called \emph{marking}.
-In this space we can define an equivalence relation: $(X, \eta)\sim (X', \eta')$ if and only if there exists a biregular morphism $\psi: X\to X'$ such that $\eta= \eta'\circ\psi^*$.
-So, with a slight abuse of notation, we will denote also with $\mathcal{M}_L$ the space of equivalence classes of marked pairs and this is a coarse moduli space as proven in \cite[Section 4]{Huybrechts2003CompactHM}.
-On this space one can define a \emph{period map}
+\begin{dfn}[Alternative definition] Consider on $\Sigma^n$ the action $\gamma$ of the symmetric group $S_n$ on $\mathbb{Z}/n\mathbb{Z}$ which permutes the factors.
+Then the quotient $\Sigma^{(n)}=(\Sigma^n)/S_n$ is singular on the diagonal.
+The blow-up of $\Sigma^{(n)}$ along the diagonal is the Hilbert scheme $\Sigma^{[n]}$ of $n$ points on $\Sigma$ and the blow-up morphism is identified with the \emph{Hilbert--Chow} morphism. \end{dfn} The other deformation types known at the state of art are those of the generalized Kummer manifolds, also due to Beauville \cite{Beauville1983}, plus other two examples constructed by O'Grady in dimension 6 \cite{OGrady6} and 10 \cite{OGrady10}.

+The second cohomology group $H^2(X,\mathbb{Z})$ of an IHS manifold $X$ is torsion-free and it is equipped with a nondegenerate symmetric bilinear form (known as Beauville--Bogomolov--Fujiki form), which gives it the structure of an integral lattice (see \cite{Fujiki19870}).
+This lattice is a deformation invariant and in literature there can be found an explicit description for each example (see e.g. \cite{debarreHKbibbia}), therefore we will say that an IHS manifold $X$ is of type $L$ if $H^2(X,\mathbb{Z})\simeq L$ implying that the deformation type is fixed. \begin{rmk} There exists no general proof of the fact that if $H^2(X,\mathbb{Z})\simeq H^2(Y,\mathbb{Z})\simeq L$, for $X$, $Y$ IHS manifolds and $L$ a lattice, then $X\sim_{\text{def}}Y$.
+Nevertheless, this fact is true for the known deformation families. \end{rmk}